• Skip to primary navigation

 In general, people with multiple W-2 forms will still qualify for “truly free” state and federal filing.
 Most companies that advertise “Free W-2 income” or “Free basic 1040” filing will support multiple W-2 forms at the Free tier.

 Last year, H&R Block offered free filing for multiple W-2 forms.
-And their free tier for 2020 also supported common education deductions and credits, childcare related credits, the Earned Income Tax Credit, and unemployment income.
+And their free tier also supported common education deductions and credits, childcare related credits, the Earned Income Tax Credit, and unemployment income.

 Help, I Owe The IRS!